GrumpsCat/listed/content/posts/Why_Be_an_Anti-Realist?.md

 ---
-title: Realism vs Anti-Realism
+title: Why be an Anti_Realist?
-description: Understanding Realism
+description: Understanding the arguments of anti-realism, and realism
 date: 2025-01-14
 tags:
 - Philosophy
 - Realism
+- Antirealism
 draft: false

 ---